(photo taken in 2005 outside Boulevard Shopping Centre).

 1961 Premiership with Towns - defeated Saints.
 Peter played in the ruck.
 Discrimination was often a problem in Broome at this time.

 1962 Premiership with Meaties - defeated Saints easily.
+There were only 2 'coloured' boys in this team - Peter Talman and Lenny Sampi.

 1962/63 Drafted by East Perth but Peter decided to play with Nightcliff in Darwin.